TheAhmir/Cartpole-with-PyTorch/README.md

 # Cartpole-with-PyTorch

-First time using pytorch.
-Cartpole is an ai environment I'm using from openai gym.
-I'm using this environment to start learning how to create a reinforcement algorithm in pytorch for future projects.
+This is my First time using pytorch.
+Cartpole is an ai environment I'm using from openai gym to start learning about reinforcement algorithms in pytorch for future projects.